pve1/alphabetical-asdf/README.md

-# alphabetical-asdf
+# Alphabetical Asdf

-This library defines an ASDF system class ALPHABETICAL-ASDF:SYSTEM that automatically loads source files and directories (modules) in alphabetical order.
+This file defines an ASDF system class ALPHABETICAL-ASDF:SYSTEM that automatically loads source files and directories (modules) in alphabetical order.
+Therefore it is not necessary to manually specify system components in the asd file, as they are inferred from the directory structure and file names.